VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/perc.md

 <--->

 Look at this view of a bass drum hit on a scope.
 See how there's this sharp spike, right as it first starts?
 Also, see how it only moves up and down a few times before fading out?
 Think about this like smacking the head of a drum, you get that sharp hit, then the drum head will oscillate back and forth a few times before coming to rest.
 What's also of note is those peaks aren't evenly spaced.
-It's actually gets lower pitch as it fades out (albeit not by much here).
-A lot of percussion does this, changing in pitch over it's short lifespan.
+It actually gets lower pitch as it fades out (albeit not by much here).
+A lot of percussion does this, changing in pitch over its short lifespan.

 ![](/music/bassdrum.webp)